BrendenEum/Website/content/project/value-signals-in-the-orbitofrontal-cortex-incorporate-reference-dependent-surprise-utility/index.md

   in behavioral economics, and are capable of explaining some puzzling phenomena, the fundamental assumption that experienced utility depends on both consumption and surprise has not been tested.
-This project seeks to determine whether Koszegi-Rabin preferences (Koszegi and Rabin, 2006) have a biologically feasible foundation.
-We use an fMRI experiment where we manipulate subjects' expectations about the probability of receiving an appetitive juice versus a neutral solution.
+This project seeks to determine whether Koszegi-Rabin news utility preferences (Koszegi and Rabin, 2009) have a biologically feasible foundation.
+We use an fMRI experiment where we manipulate subjects' expectations about the probability of viewing a rewarding stimulus.
 We look at value signals encoded in the orbitofrontal cortex at the time of consumption to see if these signals depend solely on consumption utility, or if they are also modulated by surprise utility. *Winner of the 2022 Chen Graduate Innovator Grant.*
 authors:
   - Brenden Eum
+  - Zeynep Enkavi
+  - John O'Doherty
   - Antonio Rangel
 url_video: ""
 date: 2022-02-17T02:44:17.563Z